-- Avoid involvement in any cyber bullying situation. - Be mindful of any behaviour that has the potential to distress another person. - Take preventative action where appropriate. - Report incidents to a trusted teacher, the House Leader, Sub-school Leader, Student Well-being Staff or the Assistant Principals. - Adhere to the college Network Code of Conduct.
+- Avoid involvement in any cyber bullying situation. - Be mindful of any behaviour that has the potential to distress another person. - Take preventative action where appropriate. - Report incidents to a trusted teacher, the Sub-school Manager, Sub-school Leader, Connectedness Leader, Student Well-being Staff or the Assistant Principals. - Adhere to the College Network Code of Conduct.